finos/FDC3-Sail/README.md

 FDC3 For the Web and Sail v2 will be featured at FINOS' [OSFF New York event](https://osffny2024.sched.com) in September 2024.

+## Status

+FDC3 Sail is based on the newly-approved FDC3 For-The-Web standard.
+It is currently in development and is **definitely not yet ready for production use**.
+Please help us advance progress by **raising issues as you find them**.
+Contributions welcome - see below.

 ## Getting Started

 **Note:** If you're not a developer and all of this seems very daunting - don't worry!
 Come along to [The FDC3 Developer Training Workshop](https://osffny2024.sched.com/event/1k1nV/fdc3-developer-training-workshop-pre-registration-required-rob-moffat-finos) anyway.
 Maybe you can be an extra pair of eyes and hands to help out someone else?